 If you are planning to visit the surroundings, you can book trips to Litchfield and Kakadu National Parks – although we advise you to rent a 4 x 4 and go on your own.

 If you choose Darwin as a starting point you should know that it is very easy to set up your bank account, get your TFN, etc., as the city center is very small.
 Staying there for a few days will allow you to immerse yourself in NT culture and do some partying.
 You should know that the city is quite expensive and you will probably want to find work as quickly as possible.
 I would advise you to search for a job as soon as possible.

 Finding a job in Darwin

-Sleeping in Darwin
+Accomodation in Darwin

 The Hostels are expensive and fill up quickly when its high season…its the perfect time for some couch surfing!
 If you are living out of your van, do not sleep on Mindil Beach, the Esplanade or on the Waterfront side.
 If you do, beware of fines!
 The trick is simple: park in the suburbs to sleep and go to the Waterfront the next morning to use the free shower and public lavatories.
 You can also sleep safely at Truck City, where you will have access to a shower and toilet.

 Free toilet / shower tip: Around Darwin, you can enjoy free swimming pools to cool off or take a shower, for example at Leanyer recreation park.